Riizade/Homebrew-Garbage/rules.md

 Player vs Player Combat
 -----
 Rarely, players may enter combat with each other.
 In these circumstances, most rules remain the same, with the exception of attacking and defending rolls.
 Instead of clearing a target difficulty, every attack and defense roll is made in opposition to your opponent's corresponding roll.
-If Urgor the Orc attacks Elendia the Elf, Urgor makes an attack roll using their relevant attribute and skill, and Elendia makes a defense roll using her relevant attribute and skill.
+If Urgor the Orc attacks Elendia the Elf with his battleaxe, Urgor makes an attack roll using their *Melee Offense* attribute and Elendia makes a defense roll using her *Defense* attributeand skill.
 If the attacker's roll result is higher than the defender's, the attack succeeds and the defender falls in battle.
 Otherwise, the defender successfully defends and combat continues.

 Death and Failure
 =====